websavers/WordPress-Safer-Cookies/safer-cookies/readme.txt

 A bit more info can be obtained from the [Safer Cookies homepage](http://w-shadow.com/blog/2008/07/12/safer-cookies-plugin-for-wordpress/ "Safer Cookies homepage")

 == Installation ==

+Tip: you may not be able to upload this via the WordPress plugin installer because web application firewalls might intercept it as malicious.
+That means you should upload via your control panel file manager or SFTP/FTPS.

 To install the plugin follow these steps :